AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Quick Search Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/quick-search.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Quick Search Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/quick-search.html) instead.

 The Search component adds search capability to your page.